undefinedCoding/little-shutdown-program/README.md

 eslint FILE --fix
 ```

-T use this command you need to install the eslint module with the command:
+To use this command you need to install the `eslint` module with the command:

 ```bash
 npm install eslint -g